astrospkc/astrospkc/README.md

 ### 🚀 About Me
 I'm a passionate **Full-Stack Developer** with over actual 1.5 years of experience in building scalable and efficient web applications.
 I love solving real-world problems through code and creating seamless user experiences.
-- Exploring open source contribution
+- Exploring open source projects
 - I love writing technical as well non-technical blogs
 - I love sketching, portraits.
 - Reach out to me if you are a traveller.